CSCfi/AllasExamples/README.md

 # AllasExamples
-Allas file download using AWS SDK java example
+Allas file download using AWS SDK java example is in engines3test directory